 4. To ensure a treatment success rate of at least 80% among DR-TB patients initiating treatment

-The project will be implemented in Bulawayo, Midlands and Matabeleland South provinces, which contribute two thirds of national case load for DR-TB.
+The project was implemented in Bulawayo, Midlands and Matabeleland South provinces, which, at that time, contributed two thirds of national case load for DR-TB.

 0